willy836/Portfolio-App/README.md

 To get a local copy up and running follow these simple steps.

 ### Prerequisites
-To use this software you are going to need npm
+To use this software you are going to need npm and node.js

 ### Setup